Visit battlefrogseries.com for the next BATTLEFROG race near you.

 Oh man, is that a bald spot I see?
 I must have caught it on that barbed wire!

 C’mon baby, let this old man have a breather!

 No, I don’t need a wheelchair, just give me my medal!

-Yes, we are finished and now even I’m smiling!
+Yes, we have finished the grueling Battlefrog race and now even I am smiling.

-After the big kids had their go, the little ones got into the action as well.
+After the big kids had their go at things, the little ones got into the action as well.
 Jonah ran in a one-mile O.C.R. full of challenging obstacles, muddy pits, and a whole lot of fun.
 Let me tell you something -that kid can fly!

-Team Cutler from left to right: Noah- the stealthy patriot, Rebecca- the strong & sassy one, Big John- the dazed & confused, and Jonah- the little lightning bolt.
+Team Cutler from left to right: Noah- the stealthy patriot, Rebecca- the strong & sassy one, Big John- the dazed & confused, and Jonah- my little lightning bolt.

 All in all, the BATTLEFROG was right up my alley and I recommend this race over any I’ve experienced thus far.
 Not only was the course phenomenal, the entire event was an enormous festival with a patriotic, proud-to-be-American feel to it.
 There were Navy Seals on site to motivate, numerous vendors, great music, good food, and even Shocktop- my all-time favorite of beers!

 Man, do I love those mean BATTLEFROG medals!